iaincollins/icarus/README.md

 Notes:

-* Node.js is required for the build step.
-There are no runtime dependancies.
 * The standalone binary does not feature auto-update notifications.
 * The standalone binary does not have a native UI, you must connect via a browser.
 * Features that depend on native UI (e.g. always on top, borderless) are not supported.